 Traffic Engineer» search for more Jobs

-Traffic engineers specialise in the design of safe and efficient roads and highways.
+Traffic Engineers specialise in the design of safe and efficient roads and highways.
 They plan locations for traffic signals, intersections, overpasses, exits, and rest stops with the aim of reducing motor vehicle accidents and enhancing transport efficiency.
 They develop and implement traffic management schemes, and study population projections, commercial development, and existing traffic data patterns to predict road and highway needs in the future.
+Specific duties may include:

-Entry level positions in this field typically require an undergraduate degree in civil engineering, and relevant work experience may be highly advantageous.
-Graduates seeking senior positions may benefit from postgraduate qualifications in civil or transportation engineering.
+Entry level positions in this field typically require an undergraduate degree in civil engineering, urban planning or a related field and relevant work experience may be highly advantageous.
+Graduates may be eligible for membership of the Australian Institute of Traffic Planning and Management(AITPM).
+Those seeking senior positions may benefit from postgraduate qualifications in civil or transportation engineering.

 Traffic Engineers are frequently employed by local, city, and state government transport authorities (for example, the RTA) or traffic engineering consulting firms.